blassmm/blassmm/README.md

 ### Hi there 👋

 - 🌱 I’m a student, learning smart contracts development with Python on Cartesi
 - 💬 Ask me about ...
-Financial/trading/web3/Personal development
+Financial/trading/web3/Product Creation

 <!--
 **blassmm/blassmm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.